 Most companies in the security guard industry are paying at or near minimum wage for many of their employees.
-The median wage for security officers is around $10, which means a good portion of officers out there are earning wages very close to the legal minimum.
+The median wage for security officers is around $11 per hour, which means a good portion of officers out there are earning wages very close to the legal minimum.

 Officers earning such a small amount can be difficult to manage.
 It can be hard to support a family on that amount, meaning they might be working a second job or depending on their spouse to also work, and they’ll constantly be looking for other work.

 At a certain point, some security guard turnover is unavoidable.
 If your margins won’t support a wage higher than $10/hour, and someone comes and offers them $11, it’s not going to be possible to hold on to that officer.
 However, adopting the following strategies can keep your officers more engaged and make sure they’re not going to jump ship the moment someone offers them a nickel an hour more.

 Different accounts have different requirements.
 On some properties, you can staff the area with new hires, while other accounts will need experienced guards that can handle a variety of different situations.
 Stratifying these accounts allows you to hire minimum wage officers and give them some experience before potentially moving them to an assignment with more responsibility.

 “I had accounts I called my ‘minimum wage starter accounts’,” I told Johnny on today’s episodes.
 “These were construction accounts… it wasn’t a high priority account.”

 I’d start young kids, guys that were just looking for experience, and I’d tell them that if they showed the ability to meet the minimum requirements at those types of accounts—which are essentially just being on time, in uniform, and being at their post—I’d raise their pay a little bit and move them to accounts with more responsibility.